backdrop-contrib/samlauth/README.md

 During configuration,

-- We need an SSL public/private key pair.
-Without going into detail: the most common way of creating keys is the following openssl command:
+- You need an SSL public/private key pair - or, more precisely: a private key and a related public X.509 certificate.
+You may have opinions and/or procedures around creating safe key pairs, and we won't discuss this here besides giving the most common command for creating keys if it you have none:
   ```
   openssl req -new -x509 -days 3652 -nodes -out sp.crt -keyout sp.key
   ```
+  For the rest, the internet has more information about this topic.
+- You need to decide where to store the keys.
+This module can:
+  - Store them in a file on the webserver's file system.
+(Always keep the private key in a safe location outside the webserver's document root.)
+  - Store them in configuration values.
+This is generally less secure than a file, but may be useful for test environments, depending on your setup.
+  - Use the [Key](https://www.drupal.org/project/key) module, which has options for safer retrieval of keys, e.g. from an environment variable or various external key management solutions.
+In order to use this solution, before configuring samlauth:
+    - Install the Key module, and the 'key_asymmetric' submodule that is distributed along with samlauth.
+You'll also need to install the phpseclib library, by means of e.g.
+      ```
+      composer require phpseclib/phpseclib:~3.0
+      ```
+    - Install the appropriate add-on module if you want to use an external key provider.
+    - Visit admin/config/system/keys and add 'Key' for your private key, using your preferred key provider.
+Also optionally, create a 'key' for the related X.509 certificate.
+(This is optional because the certificate is not a secret, but it may be beneficial to keep both in the same list.)
-- We need to exchange information with the IdP, because both parties need to configure the other's identity/location.
+- You need to exchange information with the IdP, because both parties need to configure the other's identity/location.
 More details are in the respective configuration sections.

-Optional installs:
+Other optional installs:
 - views module, to see a list of currently registered links (associations) between SAML login data and Drupal users - and be able to delete them from the administrative UI (rather than directly manipulating the 'authmap' table).